 When the union of a woman's egg with a man's sperm does not result in a viable embryo, fertilization failure is said to have occurred.

 Usually, after obtaining an adequate number of eggs in the follicular puncture of an IVF, a total fertilization failure does not occur.
-In other words, there is almost always going to be some embryo that can be transferred.
-However, it may happen that there is no embryo after fertilization, forcing the IVF cycle to be cancelled.
+In other words, there will almost always be some embryo left that can be transferred.
+However, it may happen that there is no embryo after fertilization, forcing the IVF cycle to be canceled.

 The causes that do not allow the fertilization of the embryo are the morphological and/or genetic alterations of the gametes: eggs and spermatozoa.
 Therefore, the first approach to this situation is to resort to IVF with egg donation or sperm donation as the case may be.